How to Save a Marriage and Ruin Your Life

-How to Save a Marriage and Ruin Your Life is a 1968 American comedy romance film directed by Fielder Cook.
+How to Save a Marriage and Ruin Your Life is a 1968 American romantic comedy film directed by Fielder Cook.
 It stars Dean Martin, Stella Stevens and husband and wife Eli Wallach and Anne Jackson.

 Plot

 David Sloane is a confirmed bachelor whose married pal Harry Hunter is having an affair.
 David decides to do something about it so Harry doesn't mess up his home life.

 The scheme is to make a play for Harry's mistress himself.
 David meets and courts Harry's attractive employee, Carol Corman, determined to break up her fling with Harry once and for all.
 David's plan goes wrong because he has the wrong woman.
 Harry's actual mistress is Carol's next-door neighbor, Muriel Laszlo.
 As soon as he learns (mistakenly) that she is seeing another man, Harry decides to give his marriage to Mary one more try.

 Carol and Muriel come to realize what happened.
 They decide to team up, giving David and Harry a taste of their own medicine.